David, Earl of Huntingdon: Life

 Born in 1152, David was the youngest surviving son of Henry of Scotland, 3rd Earl of Huntingdon and Ada de Warenne, a daughter of William de Warenne, 2nd Earl of Surrey, and Elizabeth of Vermandois.
 His paternal grandfather was David I of Scotland.
 Huntingdon was granted to him after his elder brother William I of Scotland ascended the throne.
 David's son John succeeded him to the earldom.

-In 1190 his brother gave him 'superiority' over Dundee and its port.
+Between 1179 and 1182 David was given the Lordship of the Garioch in Aberdeenshire by his brother, King William.
+In 1190 William gave him 'superiority' over Dundee and its port.
 The same year he endowed Lindores Abbey in Fife and a church dedicated to St Mary in Dundee.
+He granted Mugdrum Island and the fishing rights around it to the monks of Lindores, while retaining a fish trap in the channel separating it from the southern shore of the Firth of Tay for the exclusive use of his own household.

+David was in Perth when the town was flooded in the autumn of 1209 and had to be evacuated in a small boat with other members of the royal family.

 In the litigation for succession to the crown of Scotland in 1290–1292, Floris V, Count of Holland, the great-great-grandson of David's sister, Ada, claimed that David had renounced his hereditary rights to the throne of Scotland.
 He therefore declared that his claim to the throne had priority over David's descendants.
 However, no explanation or firm evidence for the supposed renunciation could be provided.